I’m one of those people who hates to be late for anything. Anything. I would rather be an hour early than five minutes late.

 Today I’m back for Day 2 of my series, How to Homeschool Multiple Children Without Going Crazy.
 Yesterday I gave an overview of what I’ll be sharing this week, but today I’m going to get down to the nitty gritty.

 Of all the homeschool hacks I’ve learned in my eight years of living this lifestyle, grouping and alternating has been the glue that holds our homeschool together, which is why I’ve chosen to share this one first.
 It is the foundation our homeschool structure is built upon.
+(Watch my video on grouping your kids here.)
 Continue reading “Large Family Homeschool Hack #1: Grouping and Alternating”

 Ditch the Schoolwork and Have a Life Skills Day!